 Logistics in the Amsterdam Area isn’t simply about shifting products but also transferring data.
 The region is exceptionally well connected, in great part due to the presence of the Amsterdam Internet Exchange (AMS-IX) and a host of cutting-edge data centres and digital providers.
 Fibre optic-transported data is distributed in real time to an ever-increasing number of large and small networks, search engines, portals, webfarms and other internet-related organisations.
 Employees working with these areas find themselves at the forefront of global digital communications advancement.

 An increasingly attractive aspect of the Amsterdam Area’s logistics success are the ongoing sustainability efforts.
 Schiphol is working towards environmental solutions from electric transport and renewable energies through to major developments in biofuels.
 The Port of Amsterdam is also acclaimed for its sustainability initiatives and was awarded the Silver Port Environment Award in 2013.
 As well as leading the way in biomass transhipment facilities, the Port of Amsterdam helps to finance new studies and projects that contribute to the sustainable development of the area.
 Both the employers and employees choosing Amsterdam are attracted by these ongoing efforts to work towards a better, healthier world.

 Explore Logistics opportunities in Amsterdam

-Start the job search and take the next step in your logistics career.
+Start the job search and select filters by industry to take the next step in your logistics career.